f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab3.rst

 -  If the request exceeds the maxRate threshold, the iRule returns an HTTP error response to the client.

+- **Dont see WindowSecs variable in the iRule.
+Looks like it needs to be fixed.**

 -  The **WindowSecs** static variable defines an idle timeout for each request entry, and the **timeout** static variable defines a total